 All performance and health metrics can be exported via the NGINX Controller REST API for seamless integration with any monitoring tool.
 Upon providing the application name, and redirect URIs, an API key gets generated.
 A monitoring application can use the API key to extract NGINX Plus performance metrics.

 NGINX Controller makes your NGINX Plus deployment more effective and easier to manage.
-Attend our upcoming webinar to get an in–depth look and demo of NGINX Controller.
+Attend our upcoming webinar to get an in‑depth look at and demo of NGINX Controller.
 Watch our video to see a quick overview of NGINX Controller.
 And attend NGINX Conf 2018 to learn more about the past, present, and future of NGINX Controller.